jebinshaju/ANPR-for-cctv-cameras/README.md

 # ANPR for cctv cameras
- ANPR (Automatic number-plate recognition) camera reads any licence plates entering or leaving the pre-defined areas and saves them to a searchable data base.
+The ANPR (Automatic Number-Plate Recognition) project aims to develop a camera system that can read the license plates of vehicles entering or leaving pre-defined areas.
+The system will capture and store this information in a searchable database, allowing for easy retrieval of data by license plate or time.
+Additionally, the system will be integrated with a CCTV system to provide a comprehensive security solution.
+The project is expected to increase the efficiency and accuracy of tracking vehicle movements, and enhance the overall security of the designated areas.